The Principal Features of Buddhism as Reflected in Early West Tibetan Art

 Introduction

 The aim of this research is to elaborate a more detailed account of the specific character of the main themes of early West Tibetan Buddhism by studying its principal themes, the Vajradhātu mandala and the Dharmadhātuvāgīśvaramañjuśrī mandala, on the basis of the surviving art and the literature for which a direct relationship to the art can be established.
-Thus the project is named The Principal Features of Buddhism as Reflected in Early West Tibetan Art.

 Outcomes

-In general, the material evolving from the core project shows that the history of the main topics and the interrelationship of text and depiction are often not as clearly definable as had been expected, and working out this relationship in detail has required far more effort than originally foreseen.
-Furthermore, as these topics have turned out to be relevant to later Tibetan art as well, the topics have been followed far beyond the original scope of early western Himalayan art as such.
+The APART project facilitated the establishment of an immense body of material from the analysis of the iconographic and formal characteristics of the most relevant themes — the Vajradhātu and Dharmadhātuvāgīśvaramañjuśrī mandalas — in textual sources as well as in the arts.
+The history of the main topics and the interrelationship of text and depiction often turned out not to be as clearly definable as had been expected, and working out this relationship in detail has required far more effort than originally foreseen.
+Furthermore, as these topics have turned out to be relevant to later Tibetan art as well, they have been followed far beyond the original scope of early western Himalayan art.
+The APART grant still forms the basis for my ongoing work on western Himalayan art, most notably the book Buddhist Sculpture in Clay.
+Early Western Himalayan Art, late 10th to early 13th centuries (Serindia, Chicago).

-Publications
+Related Publications

 - “Methodological Comments Regarding Recent Research on Tibetan Art.”
-Wiener Zeitschrift für die Kunde Südasiens 45, no. 2001 (2001): 12545.
+Wiener Zeitschrift für die Kunde Südasiens 45 (2001): 125–45.
+(Review article of Amy Heller, Tibetan Art.)

-- “The Wanla Bkra shis gsum brtsegs.”
-In Buddhist Art and Tibetan Patronage Ninth to Fourteenth Centuries, edited by Deborah E. Klimburg-Salter, & Eva Allinger.
-PIATS 2000: Proceedings of the Ninth Seminar of the International Association for Tibetan Studies, Leiden 2000, 2.
-Leiden: Brill, 2002: 11525.
+- “The Wanla bKra-shis-gsum-brtsegs.”
+In Buddhist Art and Tibetan Patronage Ninth to Fourteenth Centuries, edited by Deborah E. Klimburg-Salter and Eva Allinger.
+PIATS 2000, vol. 2.
+Leiden: Brill, 2002: 115–25.

 - “The 12th Century Buddhist Monuments of Nako.”
-Orientations 34, no. 5 (2003): 4653.
+Orientations 34, no. 5 (2003): 46–53.

-- “Art-historical aspects of dating Tibetan art.”
+- “Art-Historical Aspects of Dating Tibetan Art.”
 In Dating Tibetan Art.
 Essays on the Possibilities and Impossibilities of Chronology from the Lempertz Symposium, Cologne, edited by Ingrid Kreide-Damani.
 Contributions to Tibetan Studies, 3.
-Wiesbaden: Ludwig Reichert Verlag, 2003: 2557.
+Wiesbaden: Ludwig Reichert Verlag, 2003: 25–57.

 - Buddhist Sculpture in Clay: Early Western Himalayan Art, late 10th to early 13th centuries.
-Serindia, Chicago 2004.
+Serindia, Chicago, 2004.

 - “The Early Buddhist Heritage of Ladakh Reconsidered.”
 In Ladakhi Histories.
 Local and Regional Perspectives, edited by John Bray.
 Brill’s Tibetan Studies Library, 9.
-Leiden: Brill, 2005: 6596.
+Leiden: Brill, 2005: 65–96.

 - “The Many Faces of Buddha Vairocana.”
 In The All-Knowing Buddha: A Secret Guide, edited by Jan van Alphen.
 New York and Antwerp: Rubin Museum of Art and BAI, MAS Books, 2014: 12–23.